 About UIC Law

-The University of Illinois Chicago School of Law—Chicago’s public law school—is a diverse, dynamic, and scholarly community that educates students to become ethical, innovative, and multidisciplinary problem-solvers and counselors who pursue justice in a rapidly changing world.
+The University of Illinois Chicago School of Law (UIC Law)—Chicago’s public law school—is a diverse, dynamic, and scholarly community that educates students to become ethical, innovative, and multidisciplinary problem-solvers and counselors who pursue justice in a rapidly changing world.

 On August 16, 2019, The John Marshall Law School joined the University of Illinois Chicago (UIC) to create the University of Illinois Chicago School of Law (UIC Law)—Chicago’s only public law school.
 As UIC’s 16th college, UIC Law is in the process of creating interdisciplinary programs to train our students for the future of law practice through multidisciplinary perspectives; enhancing our traditional strengths in intellectual property, lawyering skills, and experiential education; and building innovative programs in law and health sciences.
 The Law School will continue its engagement with the community, promote excellence, inspire innovation, and produce the next generation of talented lawyers and leaders for Chicago and beyond.